Reference 10 — Module catalog and composition

-Status: draft, v1, 2026-05-03.
-New material — this is the cross-cutting index of every module mentioned anywhere in the reference suite, with their layer assignment, required-vs-optional status, dependencies, and pairings.
-Audience: anyone deciding what to compile in / out of a build; anyone porting libtracer to a new platform; anyone implementing a new module and needing to know what interface to satisfy.
+Audience: anyone deciding what to compile into a node; anyone porting libtracer to a new platform; anyone implementing a new module and needing to know which contract to satisfy.

 Module-tag legend